OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   default: 1.0

   <p>When opacity is 1.0 then the geometry is fully opaque, if it is smaller than 1.0 then the geometry is translucent, when it is 0 the geometry is transparent.
-Note that even a fully transparent object still receives lighting as, for example, perfectly clear glass still has a specular response.<\p>
+Note that even a fully transparent object still receives lighting as, for example, perfectly clear glass still has a specular response.</p>

   <h3>opacityThreshold</h3>